has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> Instead of trying to produce a programme to simulate the adult mind, why not rather try to produce one which simulates the child's?
-If this were then subjected to an appropriate course of education one would obtain the adult brain.
+> You are not going to get a machine to think like a person until it can answer 'what if' questions.
 >
-> — *Alan Turing* (Computer Scientist)
+> — *Judea Pearl* (Computer Science)
 <!-- /DAILY QUOTE -->